 WHAT IS NOT INCLUDED IN THE PRICE?

-The price does not include beer and wine, lunch at Emma Gorge on day 6, flights, travel insurance (compulsory) and accommodation in Kununurra.
+The price does not include beer and wine, lunch on day 6, flights, travel insurance (compulsory) and accommodation in Kununurra.

 Accepted payment is by credit or debit card only.
 There is a 2% surcharge on all card payments.